nuneslu/VeIGAN/README.md

 CC 4.0 Attribution-NonCommercial International

-The software is for educaitonal and academic research purpose only.
+The software is for educational and academic research purpose only.

 ## Citations